WorldFamousElectronics/Raspberry_Pi/PulseSensor_Arduino_Pi/PulseSensor_Arduino_Pi.md

 ![downloadArduino](../images/DownloadArduino.png)

 Click on **Linux ARM 32 bits** to download it to your Downloads folder.
+Wait just a sec for it to download.
 Now you have a zipped up Arduino file in your Downloads folder.
 To unzip it, go back to the terminal window and move to the Downloads folder by entering `cd Downloads` then enter `ls` to make sure you get the right file name to extract.
 When I wrote this, the version was 1.8.9 your version may differ.
 On the command line, enter

 	tar -xf arduino-1.8.9-linuxarm.tar.xz